 In New York, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 14 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

-Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in New Hampshire within 5 days due date.
-New Hampshire landlords are required to give tenants a rent payment grace period.
+Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in New York within 5 days due date.
+New York landlords are required to give tenants a rent payment grace period.

 If rent is due on January 1st, it will be considered late starting on January 6th, unless the lease specifically states there is a grace period.